Genomics and Proteomics

 A variety of equipment and techniques are used in genomics and proteomics research.
 These include:

-- DNA sequencing: DNA sequencing is a technique that is used to determine the order of the nucleotides in a DNA molecule.
+- DNA sequencing: DNA sequencing is a technique used to determine the order of nucleotides in a DNA molecule.

-- Protein sequencing: Protein sequencing is a technique that is used to determine the order of the amino acids in a protein molecule.
+- Protein sequencing: Protein sequencing is a technique used to determine the order of amino acids in a protein molecule.

-- Microarrays: Microarrays are used to measure the expression of genes.
+- Microarrays: Microarrays are used to measure the expression levels of genes.

 - Mass spectrometry: Mass spectrometry is used to identify and characterize proteins.